abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

 <!-- under development -->

 # Introduction
 This project is about estimating the background in the data with Gaussian Process Regression (GPR) method.
-We intend to use this method in the $J/\psi$ analysis from SeaQuest and SpinQuest experiment.
+We intend to use this method in the $J/\psi$ analysis from SeaQuest and SpinQuest experiment at Fermilab.

 ## Gaussian Process Regression
 Gaussian Process Regression (GPR) is a powerful statistical modeling technique used for regression analysis.
 It is a non-parametric Bayesian approach that can effectively capture complex patterns and relationships in data.